mirunapopescu99/Brainrot.chatbot/README.md

 ## Technologies Used
-Python
+Python,
-NLTK (or other NLP libraries used)
+NLTK (or other NLP libraries used),
-SpaCy
+SpaCy,
-TensorFlow/PyTorch (if used for sentiment analysis or topic modeling) VADER
+TensorFlow/PyTorch (if used for sentiment analysis or topic modeling), VADER,
-Pandas
+Pandas,
-Regular Expressions
+Regular Expressions,